vaites/plex-commands/README.md

 Features
 --------

-* Works on Linux and Mac OS X
+* Works on Linux, Mac OS X and Windows
 * Commands can be executed from any client
 * Ability to shutdown, restart, hibernate or suspend server
 * Shortcut to refresh all libraries